novogenautonomy/novogenautonomy.github.io/evEngine.md

 Both permanent magnet DC motors and permanent magnet synchronous motors (AC) are
 - highly efficient but rely on rare earth metals to create the magnetic field.
-- limited in torque to the strength of the magnets => more fit for small, light cars than big, heavy ones (The Engineering Post, 2022).
+- limited in torque to the strength of the magnets => better fit for smaller cars (The Engineering Post, 2022).
 - As for the magnets, research is being conducted to eventually replace the rare neodymium with ferritic materials, although these motors are not yet as power dense (Eriksson and Eklund, 2021).

 ##  **A brushed DC motor**
-- is the (relatively) least efficient of the listed motors.
+- (relatively) least efficient of the listed motors.
-- It does however have a high starting torque, and the simple construction and infrastructure makes it an affordable and accessible option.
+- has a high starting torque
+- its simple construction and infrastructure makes it an affordable and accessible option.
-- It is how many DIY conversions start off (Maguire, 2018).
+- many DIY conversions start off on them(Maguire, 2018).
-- It loses torque and efficiency at high speed, but if the gearbox is kept in place, the motor can be kept in a rpm range that is the most beneficial.
+- loses torque and efficiency at high speed, but if the gearbox is kept in place, the motor can operate in a rpm range that is the most beneficial.
-- Allegedly, the heat created at the commutator can be a cause for concern, and should be monitored.
-These are rarely used in production vehicles.
+- Allegedly, the heat created at the commutator can be a cause for concern, and therefore should be monitored.
+- are rarely used in production vehicles.

 ## **An AC induction motor**
 - is widely used in commercial EVs as it is powerful, efficient,